sardariuss/carlson_protocol/README.md

 - `reward_ledger`: the principal of the ICRC-1/ICRC-2 ledger used for the rewards
 - `nominal_duration_per_sat`: used to deduce the initial locking duration from the amount of satoshis transfered with the vote.
 Aimed to be updated programmatically based on demand or modified by a DAO.
 - `decay_half_life`: used to compute the effect of other ballots on a given ballot to update the lock date, so that the shorter (resp. the longer) the timespan between the date of that ballot and the others, the more (resp. the less) time is added to the ballot's lock.
 Aimed to be modified by a DAO.
-- @todo `ballot_minimum_amount`: the minimum amount a voter has to lock in order to vote.
+- `ballot_minimum_amount`: the minimum amount a voter has to lock in order to vote.

 ## 🛣️ Roadmap